buhrmi/buhrmi/README.md

 ### Buhrmi's App Framework

-Buhrmi's App Framework is a framework that delivers **native-feeling, offline-capable web apps**.
+Buhrmi's App Framework is a framework that delivers **buttery smooth, native-feeling, offline-capable web apps**.
 It's built on Ruby on Rails, Svelte, Capacitor.js, and a sweet selection of my own open source packages:

 - [Inertia X](https://github.com/buhrmi/inertiax)<br>
   Inertia X is a drop-in replacement for Inertia's Svelte adapter, adding the `<Frame>` component, inspired by Hotwire's Turbo Frames.